Different Types of Machine Learning Algorithms

 • Optimizing energy consumption in smart homes.

-Types of machine learning models based on the nature of problem
+Types of machine learning models based on the nature of the problem

-Machine learning problems can be classified into three different categories based on the type of problem being solved.
+Machine learning problems can be classified into three categories based on the problem being solved.

 Types of machine learning algorithm based on nature of problem